jundalisay/spblist/content/en/faq.md

 {{< l a="Superphysics" >}}
 Ok boomer, so Superphysics isn't for you.
 We reject selfishness, vice, and the lack of virtue.
-You should stay in some dogmatic religion that sees itself superior, or in Modern Physics and Economics that is limited to the 5 senses.
+You should stay in some dogmatic imperialist religion that sees itself superior, or in Modern Physics and Economics that is limited to the 5 senses.

 People who ascribe to Superphysics are open-minded and lovers of philosophy, nature, and the Supreme Entity, as explained by Socrates.
 These allow the 6th sense of intuition and fellow-feeling, on top of the usual math and 5-sense cognitive abilities in IQ tests.